-If you love overnight oatmeal, this peanut butter version is delicious with none of the guilt!
-Have this healthy overnight oats recipe for breakfast, or as a protein filled snack/dessert.
+If you love overnight oatmeal, these chocolate peanut butter overnight oats are delicious and filling!
+You’ll love this for an easy breakfast, or as a protein filled snack/dessert.

 I didn’t try overnight oatmeal until recently.
 Let’s be honest – I was dumb.
 I thought overnight oats might be soggy and that it just wouldn’t appeal.
 BOY was I wrong!